ranaroussi/yfinance/documents/TestPlan.md

 ## Software Fixing

-We did not find any github PRs that implements a solution to the problem identifies by our tests
+We did not find any github PRs that implements a solution to the problem identifies by our tests.

 #### Quick Fix?
-Issue #1:
+- Issue #1:
-Issue #2:
+- Issue #2:
-Issue #3:
+- Issue #3:
-Issue #4:
+- Issue #4: